priyanshjaswal/Supervised-learning-based-multi-label-classification-of-GAIA-data/README.md

-A machine learning algorithm for labeling stars with their spectral classes
+A machine learning algorithm for classifying stars into 8 spectral classes